Hello Kras – welcome to one of our favourite corners of Slovenia!

 The village was heavily damaged during the Allied bombing at the end of the WWII (it served as a smaller German units base), but was gradually renovated.
 After the war, one of notable residents was also the Slovenian graphic artist Lojze Spacal.

 The Ferrari Garden (Ferrarijev vrt) is a major landmark in the settlement and one of the most visited ones.
 It was designed by architect and between 1935-1945 also Štanjel’s mayor Max Fabiani at the request of a Trieste doctor Enrico Ferrari in the 1920s.
-The park has been declared a natural park and the national monument by the Government of Slovenia.
+Today, the park is a natural park and the national monument by the Government of Slovenia.

 Karst kindness and hospitality